SLEEP ISSUES & INSOMNIA

 PRACTICE BREATHING & MEDITATION

-Breathing is probably one of the most powerful tools in your arsenal for relaxing into a blissful sleep and defeating menopause insomnia.
+Breathing is probably one of the most powerful tools in your arsenal for relaxing into a blissful sleep.

 A simple exercise is to take a deep breath in through your nose while counting slowly to five, then release it through your mouth, counting back down to one.
 Repeat this three or four times.